Adm. Alvin Holsey, Commander, U.S. Southern Command, Tours USS Iwo Jima

 Adm.
-Alvin Holsey, commander, U.S. Southern Command, departs from Wasp-class amphibious assault ship USS Iwo Jima (LHD 7) while underway in the Caribbean Sea, Nov.
+Alvin Holsey, commander, U.S. Southern Command, shakes hands with a U.S. Sailor in the medical department aboard Wasp-class amphibious assault ship USS Iwo Jima (LHD 7) while underway in the Caribbean Sea, Nov.
 5, 2025.
 U.S. military forces are deployed to the Caribbean in support of the U.S. Southern Command mission, Department of War-directed operations, and the president’s priorities to disrupt illicit drug trafficking and protect the homeland.
 (U.S. Navy photo)

 |Date Taken: